cmarcum/nih-apc-rfi/README.md

 -  Q5 - Response to question 5: "Other Comments:" (Not cleaned/scrubbed)

 files/ - a directory of source materials, including uploaded files associated with a comment submission named consistent with their Record.ID

+# Errors and Updates
+There may be copy-paste errors throughout the files.
+If errors are found, please feel free to add a issue or pull request to fix it.